EBU R 128

 EBU R 128 is a recommendation for loudness normalisation and maximum level of audio signals.
-It is primarily followed during audio mixing of television and radio programmes and adopted by broadcasters to measure and control programme loudness.
+It primarily targets audio mixing of television and radio programmes and has been adopted by broadcasters to measure and control programme loudness.
 It was first issued by the European Broadcasting Union in August 2010 and most recently revised in August 2020.

-R 128 employs an international standard for measuring audio loudness, stated in the ITU-R BS.1770 recommendation and using the loudness measures LU (loudness units) and LUFS (loudness units referenced to full scale), specifically created with this purpose.
+R 128 employs an international standard for measuring audio loudness, stated in the ITU-R BS.1770 recommendation and using the loudness measures LU (loudness units) and LUFS (loudness units referenced to full scale), specifically created for this purpose.
 The EBU Tech 3341 document further clarified loudness metering implementation and practices in 2016.

 Premise

 Before the adoption of R 128, normalisation was based on the peak level of audio signals, which led to considerable loudness discrepancies between programmes and between broadcast channels.
 The same peak level does not necessarily produce the same loudness, because the use of dynamic range compression and limiting can increase the average level of the programme without increasing its peak level.
 Starting from the early 1990s through the early 2010s, both the music and the advertising industries urged the continuation of this practice to ensure that music and advertising spots became louder without exceeding the maximum permitted peak level.
 This phenomenon is known as the loudness war.

 The resulting inconsistencies and changes in loudness, especially between programmes and commercials, became a frequent cause of complaints from viewers and listeners.
 To help address these problems, the International Telecommunication Union (ITU) developed new algorithms to measure audio programme loudness in a manner similar to how the human ear perceives sounds and studied new methods to measure loudness over a long-term timeframe.
 This would allow normalising the loudness of different programs and programme contents appropriately.